deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 and, as you will see later, can model this additional decay with an ad-hoc Gaussian convolution of the spectrum.

-Next, create a SignalProcessor object to apply the Fourier transform operation to the CSDM object ``exp_spectrum``.
-Note that with a correctly set time origin, the :py:meth:`~mrsimulator.signal_processor.FFT` operation automatically applies the appropriate first-order phase correction to the spectrum after performing the fast Fourier transform.
+Next, a Fourier transform operation is applied to the CSDM dataset using the ``.fft()`` method of the CSDM class, as shown in the code below.
+Note that with a correctly set time origin, the ``.fft()`` method automatically applies the appropriate first-order phase correction to the spectrum after performing the fast Fourier transform.
 After performing the Fourier transform, convert the coordinate units of the CSDM dimension from